Earth Day Activities for East Bay Families - 510 Families

 Earth Day Activities for East Bay Families

+Earth Day is on Wednesday, April 22, 2026, but many community events will happen throughout the month.
 Read on for a list of special events designed for families to have a little Earth Day-themed fun, followed by a list of ways to observe Earth Day locally at your own pace.

 Earth Day Events for Your Family Calendar

-Pollinators & Friends Day
+Pollinators & Friends Day (Walnut Creek)

-Saturday, April 12, 10 am – 4 pm: The Ruth Bancroft Garden is celebrating all things pollinators at this eco event.
+Saturday, April 11, 10 am – 4 pm: The Ruth Bancroft Garden is celebrating all things pollinators at this eco event.
 Learn about bees, butterflies, hummingbirds, and other local helpful creatures through crafts, demonstrations, and discussions.
 Morning and afternoon sessions.
 Reserve your space >

-Earth Day @ Oakland Zoo
+Earth Day (Oakland)

 Earth Day Events From the {510} Families Calendar